sgonzalainen/ACB/output/kmeans_clustering_10s.md

 Ok, now in the new feature space, Kmeans clustering is applied.
 But again, how many number of cluster do we set?

-By looking at the silhouette, distortion and calinski_harabasz scores, I finally ended up with **7** clusters.
+By looking at the silhouette, distortion and calinski_harabasz scores, I decided to stick with **7** clusters.

 <div style="text-align:center"><img src="../img/silhouette.jpg" height= 300  /></div>